pflanze/python-crlf/README.md

-# Line ending detection library
+# Line separator detection library

-This is mostly meant as a template for teaching, possibly for exploration, unlikely for actual future productive use.
+This reports what kind of line separator is used in a file or stream.

+## Details

+`read(1)` is used in a loop; this has the advantage (compared with iterating over the file stream) that it guarantees to retrieve single characters, i.e. `stream_lineEnding` works even if the iterator would return larger strings like lines instead of single characters (which is important when using `codecs.open` instead of standard `open`--the latter supports a `newline=""` argument to split on characters, the former doesn't).

-## Analysis
+## Performance

-To prevent Python from decoding and canonicalizing line endings and thus preventing detection, binary mode is used for opening, which means that byte strings are read instead of normal strings.

-Currently `read(1)` is used and a loop.
-This doesn't hide the underlying workings and is hence useful to explain the workings of, but nicer code could probably be written using iterator based operations (`drop_while`?).

-### Efficiency

-`strace` confirms that input is buffered:
+`strace` on Linux confirms that the input is buffered (using `read(1)` thus seems fine):

     read(3, "Hi\nThere\n", 4096)            = 9

-Thus `read(1)` seems fine.
+The file is being streamed, not read into memory, thus memory usage stays low.